 Apple buys Topsy, could integrate it into iTunes Radio

-Apple might robotically give customers of its iTunes Radio provider actual-time details about songs or artists trending on Twitter, or could offer a wide variety of different actual-time prognoses, thanks to its mentioned purchase today of social-media analytics firm Topsy Labs.
+Apple might robotically give customers of its iTunes Radio provider actual-time details about songs or artists trending on Twitter or offer a wide variety of actual-time prognoses, thanks to its mentioned purchase today of social-media analytics firm Topsy Labs.
+Consistent with the Wall Boulevard Journal (subscription required), Apple paid more than $200 million for San Francisco-primarily based Topsy, which develops tools that assist firms in mining Twitter for sentiment diagnosis.

-Topsy continuously issues data about how data has unfolded throughout Twitter during giant events comparable to typhoon Sandy or the super Bowl.
+Topsy continuously issues data about how data has unfolded throughout Twitter during giant events comparable to typhoon Sandy or the Super Bowl.
 Many corporations use that information to rise to be mindful methods to reach present or potential shoppers.
-Topy’s tools can expose how frequently a specific time period is tweeted and who is doing the tweeting.
+Topy’s tools can expose how frequently a specific period is tweeted and who is doing the tweeting.

 Read More Article :